semantic-release-plus/semantic-release-plus/packages/srp/docs/recipes/ci-configurations/jenkins-ci.md

 **Note**: The publish pipeline must run a Node version that [meets our requirement](../../support/node-version.md).

-This example is a minimal configuration for **semantic-release** with a build running a version of Node labelled as "node LTS".
+This example is a minimal configuration for **semantic-release-plus** with a build running a version of Node labelled as "node LTS".
 Since versions of Node are manually downloaded and labelled, we recommend keeping the version used for the release steps up-to-date with the latest LTS version.
 See the [Jenkins documentation](https://www.jenkins.io/doc/) for additional configuration options.